Power BI security white paper

 WFE then returns an HTML page to the browser client, which contains a MSAL.js library reference necessary to initiate the sign-in flow.

-The browser client loads the HTML page received from the WFE, and redirects the user to the Microsoft Online Services login page.
+The browser client loads the HTML page received from the WFE, and redirects the user to the Microsoft Online Services sign-in page.

-After the user has been authenticated, the login page redirects the user back to the Power BI WFE page with an auth code.
+After the user has been authenticated, the sign-in page redirects the user back to the Power BI WFE page with an auth code.

-The browser client loads the HTML page, and uses the auth code to request tokens (access, id, refresh) from the Azure AD service.
+The browser client loads the HTML page, and uses the auth code to request tokens (access, ID, refresh) from Microsoft Entra ID.

 The user's tenant ID is used by the browser client to query the Power BI Global Service, which maintains a list of tenants and their Power BI back-end cluster locations.
 The Power BI Global Service determines which Power BI back-end service cluster contains the user's tenant, and returns the Power BI back-end cluster URL back down to the client.

 The client is now able to communicate with the Power BI back-end cluster URL API, using the access token in the Authorization header for the HTTP requests.
-The Azure AD access token will have an expiry date set according to Azure AD policies, and to maintain the current session the Power BI Client in the user's browser will make periodic requests to renew the access token before it expires.
+The Microsoft Entra access token will have an expiry date set according to Microsoft Entra policies, and to maintain the current session the Power BI Client in the user's browser will make periodic requests to renew the access token before it expires.

-In the very rare cases where client-side authentication fails due to an unexpected error, the code will attempt to fall back to using server-side authentication in the WFE.
+In the rare cases where client-side authentication fails due to an unexpected error, the code attempts to fall back to using server-side authentication in the WFE.
 Refer to the questions and answers section at the end of this document for details about the server-side authentication flow.

-Unless otherwise indicated in documentation, Power BI stores customer data in an Azure geography that is assigned when an Azure AD tenant signs up for Power BI services for the first time.
-An Azure AD tenant houses the user and application identities, groups, and other relevant information that pertain to an organization and its security.
+Unless otherwise indicated in the documentation, Power BI stores customer data in an Azure geography that is assigned when an Microsoft Entra tenant signs up for Power BI services for the first time.
+A Microsoft Entra tenant houses the user and application identities, groups, and other relevant information that pertain to an organization and its security.

 Multiple geographies (multi-geo)